 "[Sustainable fishing] will help fish rebound without marginalizing those who have fished for generations," says Belize Fisheries administrator Beverly Wade.

 Next: Focus on regions with big impact

-By changing the policies and practices of 12 nations, we can get 70% of the world’s catch under managed rights, tipping the entire system toward sustainability.
-This is our goal for 2020—and we need your support to get us there.
+By changing the policies and practices of 12 nations, we can get 70 percent of the world's catch under managed rights, tipping the system toward sustainability.
+We need your support to get us there.